tinamashour/pcc-tech-task-starter/README.md

 The array must be sorted by rank.
 Rank is determined by points, then goal difference, then goals scored.

-There is a starter script in main.py or here: https://repl.it/@rjmackay/pcc-tech-task-starter
+There is a starter script in main.py or here: https://repl.it/@rjmackay/pcc-tech-task-starter.
+If you would rather do this in JS or another language you are familiar with, please do.

 **What we’re looking for:**